 8. Grand theft auto V

 You’ve probably heard or have seen people play this, as it is one of the best selling games of all time.
 An open world action adventure game where you play as three protagonists and can cause chaos in the city to no end.
 You can shoot people, drive cars, play golf, ride a mountain bike, fly, sail, parachute and much more all in one seamless open world.
 Rockstar’s biting satire is what sets them apart from the industry.
 It’s the attention to detail that is even more impressive.
-A must play for any gamer.
+A must-play for any gamer which looks just as awesome on the iPad.

 Check out GTA V